Shopify vs Square: Which Is Better for Your Business?

 Shopify Pricing

-Shopify charges monthly subscriptions plus processing fees:
+Shopify charges monthly subscriptions plus processing fees.
+Rates below are Shopify's published pricing, as of August 2026:

 • Basic plan: $29/month (annual billing) or $39/month billed monthly